SiddharthHareendran/Dog-Breed-Classification---Computer-Vision---Kaggle-Competition/README.md

 # Image Detection - Computer Vision

 # About This Project
-This project was implemented for final project submission for Buan 6V99 - Special Topics in Business Analytics - Deep Learning by myself, Varun Banda and Swetha ponugoti.
+This project was implemented for final project submission for Buan 6V99 - Special Topics in Business Analytics - Deep Learning by myself, Varun Banda and Swetha ponugoti.<br/>
 This was one of two submissions for an inclass Kaggle competition and finished in 1st place.<br/>
 Kaggle Competition: https://www.kaggle.com/c/final-project-dl-spring-2020/leaderboard